 Next, we laid some twigs from the door to create the outline of a path and filled in the path outline with some small pebbles.

-Then, we harvested some moss from nearby trees and used it to cover the ground and make some grass for our fairy garden.
+Then, we harvested some moss from nearby trees.
+Then we used it to cover the ground and make some grass for our fairy garden.
 You can also purchase moss at a craft store.

 Finally, we placed our DIY bunting banner and all of our fairy garden characters and accessories in place.